<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Menu Photo Composition: The 6 Rules That Make Food Look &quot;Orderable&quot;</image:title>

-<image:caption>Composition doesn’t need to be artsy.
-This guide shows the few framing rules that make menu photos clearer, more premium, and easier to choose on mobile.</image:caption>
+<image:caption>Food photography composition for menus doesn&apos;t need to be artsy.
+These 6 framing rules make menu photos clearer, more premium, and easier to choose on a phone.</image:caption>

 </image:image>